 Will there be a change in turnaround time or price with the new addition to the test menu?

 No. There is no additional cost for the sex chromosome option.
-Turnaround time remains the same, 8-10 days from sample receipt.
+Turnaround time remains the same: results are usually reported to the ordering provider within 3-6 business days.

 How can I indicate that I want the sex chromosomes option for my patient?